YU000jp/logseq-plugin-panel-coloring/README.md

 ### Admonition Panel by Tag

 - Nest with the tag as the parent.
+Select one from '🌈Admonition Selector' (open from the bullet menu item or input the slash command).

    ![image](https://user-images.githubusercontent.com/111847207/207467377-e307a412-b9c1-4889-b110-3f69e3f00007.png)